Skip to Content

 You May Need Suncream/Sunscreen, Even in Britain!

-This may sound silly given the suggestions above but believe it or not, it can get pretty hot on a British Isles cruise!
+This may sound silly given the suggestions above, but believe it or not, it can get pretty hot on a British Isles cruise!

 Always Bring A Small Fold up Coat

 On my British Isles cruise, I took a very small fold-up waterproof coat that folded into a bag.
+(A “Pac A Mac” as we would say in the UK).

 Fold up coats like this are also great because they don’t make you very warm, sometimes wearing a big coat can feel too hot even if it is raining, especially if you are walking around a lot.